fujitatomoya/presentation/OpenAIDevDay2025/OpenAIDevDay2025.md

 A cost-efficient version of GPT Realtime - capable of responding to audio and text inputs in realtime over WebRTC, WebSocket, or SIP connections.

-For live chat, transcription, live captions, voice assitants and IoT integration.
+For live chat, transcription, live captions, voice assistants and IoT integration.

 <!---
 Comment here